frankvdh/Meerkat/README.md

 -----
 This list is more-or-less in priority order.
 At the moment it is shrinking :) slowly :(
 * Revise UI to not use menu
-* Allow to use Ownship ADSB position instead of Phone GPS position
 * Allow screen to be used vertically in heading mode
 * Indicate Mode-C traffic presence
 * Audio / Haptic alerts of collision threats